People from India portrayed as various forms of geeks and nerds, although almost always on the smart end.

 - Dr. Kavita Rao in X-Men, who first appeared after having developed a serum that could cure the Homo superior mutations, and later joined them as part of the X-Club, a think tank assembled by Beast in order to try and reverse the effects of the Decimation.

-- Ben in Short Circuit was a computer scientist Indian guy (even though he was portrayed by Fisher Stevens).
+- Ben in Short Circuit was a computer scientist Indian guy (even though he was portrayed by a non-Indian actor, Fisher Stevens).
 Lampshaded in one scene:

-- Kumar was actively trying to defy this trope.
-Even though he was highly intelligent and had a natural talent for medicine, he didn't want to be seen as a stereotypical Bollywood Nerd, so he dropped out of med school and spent his time getting stoned.
+- Harold & Kumar Go to White Castle: Kumar was actively trying to defy this trope.
+Even though he was highly intelligent and had a natural talent for medicine, to the point where he was able to perform a surgery despite not having a medical license, he didn't want to be seen as a stereotypical Bollywood Nerd, so he dropped out of med school, sabotaged various med school interviews and spent his time getting stoned.
 Then he realised that being a doctor would actually be pretty cool.

 - In the live action movie adaptation of Street Fighter, Dhalsim works for Bison as a scientist, and is responsible for running (and ruining) his experiments.

 - Dileep Rao seems to be the go-to guy to play this kind of role in Hollywood, as evidenced by his roles in Avatar and Inception.
 He's also one in real life, as he is a former winner on Jeopardy! prior to his acting career.

 - Real-life Bollywood nerd Divya Narendra was portrayed by British actor Max Minghella (who is of Chinese, British, and Italian descent), in the film The Social Network.